robert-mccarthy-ca/modern-druid/README.md

 With a proven model and a well-understood food production curve, the growth engines are activated.

 *   **The "Hub-in-a-Box" Service:** Modern Druid Central packages the entire operational model into a deployable, turnkey service for clients (governments, impact investors) with the capital and will to act.
 The premium charged for this service creates a cross-subsidization fund.
-*   **Strategic Seeding of a Global Network:** The profits from paid "Hub-in-a-Box" installations are used to **strategically seed flagship hubs in underserved regions and every major climate zone.** The goal is to create a global network of living seed banks and adaptation research centers.
+*   **Strategic Seeding of a Global Network:** The profits from paid "Hub-in-a-Box" installations are used to **strategically seed flagship hubs in underserved regions and in every major climate zone.** The goal is to create a global network of living seed banks and adaptation research centers while providing local food security and carbon drawdown.
 *   **Living Adaptation & Seed Sharing:** This network becomes a resilient, decentralized R&D platform.
-Hubs will continuously adapt the plant palette to their local climate. **Active trading of seedballs between adjacent climate zones will be encouraged**, accelerating the natural selection and spread of resilient, high-performing varieties for a changing world.
+Hubs will continuously adapt the plant palette to their local climates. **Active trading of seedballs between adjacent climate zones will be encouraged**, accelerating the natural selection and spread of resilient, high-performing varieties for a changing world.

 ---